U :Dessert Story

 Process: Empathy Map / Persona / POV Statements + HMW Questions

-Next, I created a persona “Emily” to represent the user needs synthesized from the empathy map.
-Emily’s goals, motivations, and frustrations also reflect the majority of data points collected from participants.
+Next, I created a persona “Emily” to represent the findings synthesized from the empathy map.
+Emily is U :Dessert Story’s target customer, somebody who wants to have memorable experiences enjoying food with good company.
 By giving context and personality to the research data, we can better empathize with the target user throughout the design process.

 POV Statements + HMW Questions.